anthonycoffey/React-Drum-Kit/README.md

-## React Drum Kit
+## React Drum Machine

 Hello!
 My name is Anthony Coffey and this is my React drum kit.
 I originally built this when I was learning React coming from Vue.js and have recently updated the project to demonstrate my expertise.

-I hope you enjoy this simple drum kit I made!
+I hope you enjoy this simple drum machine I made!
 Feel free to use this code however you'd like!

-### Stack:

-- React
-- SASS
-- TailwindCSS

 [Live Demo](https://anthonycoffey.github.io/React-Drum-Kit/index.html)